This locomotive was built in 1944 by the Hunslet Engine Company for the Ministry of Defence. It then entered service as WD 75142.

 The locomotive carries its original works number and name Norfolk Regiment which the owners acquired in 2010.

-By March 2019 work had progressed to a stage where finishing touches were being applied with a view to having the locomotive running at Bressingham in May 2019.
+By March 2019 work had progressed to a stage where finishing touches were being applied prior to the locomotive running at Bressingham in May 2019.